Change Data Capture (CDC)

 Required: Yes Type: String Valid values: See LIST STORES

 Step 2.
-CSAS for CDC sink Stream and Query
+Define the CSAS for CDC Sink Stream and Query

-The CDC sink can write into an existing Entity in the sink Store or it creates a new Entity.
-Below parameters are used in the WITH clause for the sink in CSAS to pick the desired behavior:
+The CDC sink can write into an existing entity in the sink store or create a new entity.
+The below parameters are used in the WITH clause for the sink in CSAS to create the desired behavior:

 topic

-Name of the Streaming Entity that the data for the CDC sink is written into.
-If the Entity doesn't exist, an Entity with this name is created in the corresponding store.
+Name of the Streaming Entity into which the data for the CDC sink is written.
+If the entity doesn't exist, an entity with this name is created in the corresponding store.
 Required: No Default value: Lowercase sink name Type: String

 topic.partitions

-The number of partitions to use when creating the sink Entity, if applicable.
-If the Entity already exist, then this value must be equal to the number of partitions in the existing Entity.
+The number of partitions to use when creating the sink entity, if applicable.
+If the entity already exists, this value must equal the number of partitions in the existing entity.

 Required: Yes, unless topic already exists Type: Integer Valid values: [1, ...]